bigdawgbank/ie-bank/docs/CloudArchitect.md

 ### 1. Reliability Pillar
 - **Description**: Collaborate with the Site Reliability Engineer to document decisions related to system reliability.

+#### Points Considered When Taking Design Decisions
+- **Design for Business Requirements**
+- **Design for Resilience**
+- **Design for Recovery**
+- **Design for Operations**
+- **Keep it Simple**

+We have taken all of these points into deep consideration when Designing the reliability for our application, this was mainly done by our taleneted SRE.

+#### Reliability Checklist With BigdawgBank:

+- **RE:01.** Design your workload to align with business objectives and avoid unnecessary complexity or overhead.
+  - The BigDawgBank application is designed to meet specific business objectives, such as providing a secure and user-friendly banking platform.
+The architecture avoids unnecessary complexity by using well-defined infrastructure components and services.

+- **RE:02.** Identify and rate user and system flows.
+  - User and system flows are identified and rated based on their importance and impact.
+For our team critical flows were identified, such as account management and money transfers, are prioritized to ensure reliability.

+- **RE:03.** Use failure mode analysis (FMA) to identify and prioritize potential failures in your solution components.
+  - BigDawgBank has not yet implemented this.

+- **RE:04.** Define reliability and recovery targets for the components.
+  - Reliability and recovery targets are defined for each component.
+For example, the frontend aims for 99.95% uptime, and the backend ensures API response times do not exceed 2 seconds.

+- **RE:05.** Add redundancy at different levels, especially for critical flows.
+  - Redundancy is added at various levels to ensure reliability.
+For instance, the database uses replicas, and load balancing is implemented for frontend and backend services.

+- **RE:06.** Implement a timely and reliable scaling strategy at the application, data, and infrastructure levels.
+  - A reliable scaling strategy is implemented to handle varying workloads.
+Horizontal scaling is used for the frontend and backend to accommodate increased user demand.

+- **RE:07.** Strengthen the resiliency and recoverability of your workload by implementing self-preservation and self-healing measures.
+  - Self-preservation and self-healing measures are implemented to enhance resiliency.
+BigDawgBank has an automated and clear release strategy in case of a crash.
+We also have Deployment rollback capabilities that are in place to recover from failures.

+- **RE:08.
+NOT DONE** Test for resiliency and availability scenarios by applying the principles of chaos engineering in your test and production environments.
+  - Chaos engineering principles are applied to test the system's behavior under failure conditions.
+This helps ensure that the application can handle unexpected disruptions.

+- **RE:09.
+NOT DONE!!** Implement structured, tested, and documented business continuity and disaster recovery (BCDR) plans that align with the recovery targets.
+  - Structured and documented BCDR plans are implemented and tested regularly.
+These plans align with the defined recovery targets to ensure minimal disruption during failures.

+- **RE:10.** Measure and model the solution's health signals.
+  - The health of the solution in BigDawgBank is continuously measured and modeled using monitoring tools like Azure Monitor, Application Insights, Log Analytics and Azure Workbook.
+This helps detect and address issues proactively.

+To ensure reliability for the  BigDawgBank application, several strategies and practices have been implemented across different parts of our organization.
+Here are some key aspects:

+#### Service Level Objectives (SLOs) and Indicators (SLIs):
+The Site Reliability Engineer (SRE) outlines specific SLOs and SLIs to measure and ensure reliability:
+- **Frontend Availability**: Maintain 99.95% uptime for the frontend.
+- **Backend Latency**: Ensure API response times do not exceed 2 seconds.
+- **Database Performance**: Guarantee query response times of less than 500ms.
+- **Error Rate**: Keep application error rates below 0.1% over a rolling 24-hour window.
+- **Incident Resolution**: Resolve critical incidents within 1 hour of detection.

+#### Monitoring and Alerts:
+The monitoring strategy includes:
+- **Monitoring Tools**: Use tools like Azure Monitor, Application Insights, and Log Analytics for tracking metrics.
+- **Alerts**: Configure alerts for key performance indicators (e.g., high response times, downtime).
+- **Dashboards**: Create real-time dashboards to visualize critical metrics.
+- **Log Analysis**: Implement log monitoring for identifying trends and potential issues.

+#### Incident Response Plan:
+The incident response plan includes:
+- **Incident Detection**: Use monitoring tools and alerts to detect incidents promptly.
+- **Incident Triage**: Classify incidents based on severity and impact.
+- **Incident Resolution**: Define procedures for diagnosing and resolving incidents quickly.
+- **Post-Incident Review**: Conduct reviews to identify root causes and prevent recurrence.

+#### Automated Testing and CI/CD Pipelines
+Automated tests and CI/CD pipelines ensure that code changes do not introduce reliability issues:
+- **Functional Tests**: Functional tests for routes like [`test_wire_transfer_money_route`](https://github.com/bigdawgbank/ie-bank/blob/main/backend/tests/functional/test_routes.py) and [`test_bank_transfer_process_route`](https://github.com/bigdawgbank/ie-bank/blob/main/backend/tests/functional/test_routes.py) ensure that critical functionalities work as expected.
+- **CI/CD Pipelines**: GitHub Actions workflows like `.github/workflows/ie-bank-frontend.yml`and `.github/workflows/ie-bank-backend.yml` automate the build, test, and deployment processes, ensuring consistent and reliable deployments.

+#### Infrastructure as Code (IaC):
+Using Bicep templates for infrastructure provisioning ensures that the infrastructure is consistently deployed and configured:
+- **Bicep Templates**: The `infra/main.bicep` file defines the infrastructure components, ensuring that the infrastructure is reproducible and reliable.

+#### Scalability and Fault Tolerance:
+The application is designed to handle peak loads and ensure fault tolerance:
+- **Horizontal Scaling**: The application supports horizontal scaling for the frontend and backend to accommodate increased user demand.
+- **Fault Tolerance**: Design fault-tolerant systems to minimize the impact of failures.

+#### Backup and Recovery:
+The system includes backup and recovery mechanisms:
+- **Point-in-Time Restore**: Our PostgresSQL database supports point-in-time restore.
+- **Deployment Rollback**: Deployment rollback capabilities are in place in case of failure.

+#### Environment Design:
+The environment design includes separate environments for development, UAT, and production, ensuring that changes are tested thoroughly before reaching production.

+---
+By implementing these strategies and practices, the BigDawgBank ensures the highest possible reliability, minimizing downtime and ensuring a consistent user experience which is what we strive for.

 ### 2. Security Pillar
 - **Description**: Collaborate with the Cybersecurity Engineer to document security decisions.